kekecsz/transparent-psi/README.md

         }
         ```

-- `[GET] /checkId/:labId/:expId` returns if the given laboratory id and experimenter id is correct (is in the database)
+- `[GET] /checkId/:labId/:expId` returns if the given laboratory id and experimenter id is correct (is in the database), and returns pre-specified scores associated with each experimenter ID.
     - example response:

         ```